j05t/emnist/README.md

 0.16% test error rate gives us a total of 64 incorrect predictions on the EMNIST Digits testing dataset of 40,000 images:
 ![incorrect predictions](incorrect_predictions_emnist.png)

-## Results for manually set learning rates:
+## Results for manually set fixed learning rates:
 The most promising previously trained models have been loaded, further training was done with a fixed learning rate.
 Setting the learning rate manually __improved__ the __test error rate of 0.1675%__ attained by training with automatic learning rate adaption __to a test error rate of 0.16%__.
 This makes for an improvement of __three additional correct predictions__.
 Further improvements seem unlikely with this model.
 ### Dropout 0.2
 ![accuracies after training with manual set learning rate](plot_history/accuracies_manual_lr.png)